-Career Cruising (login information can be found on the home page of the Career Centre’s online system): This interactive Canadian career resource has in-depth occupational profiles of hundreds of occupations, multimedia information interviews, and college, university and apprenticeship information.
+Career Cruising (login information can be found on the home page of Experience York): This interactive Canadian career resource has in-depth occupational profiles of hundreds of occupations, multimedia information interviews, and college, university and apprenticeship information.
 You can access this tool through the Career Centre website using Passport York.

 The National Occupation Classification (NOC): This Canadian resource provides detailed information about 520 Canadian occupations.